wfowler1/pokecrystal-nl/docs/bugs_and_glitches.md

 You can also delete the now-unused `BrokenPlaceFarString` routine in the same file.

-### Mania uses wrong dialogue for trying to return Shuckie with no other Pokémon
+### (FIXED) Mania uses wrong dialogue for trying to return Shuckie with no other Pokémon

 **Fix**: Edit `ManiaScript.returnshuckie` in [maps/ManiasHouse.asm](https://github.com/pret/pokecrystal/blob/master/maps/ManiasHouse.asm):